DealerTeam/branch-builder/README.md

 # To populate the metadata
 After you clone this repo onto your machine, some settings will need to be applied to make this work.<br />
 Open the build.properties file. <br /><br />
+<h5>Don't forget to copy the ant-saleforce.jar to the build-branch folder</h5>
 <h3>Change the follwing settings</h3>
 <ul>
   <li>dt.username = <username> Set your username for the primary managed package here</li>